-With some of us being forced into self-isolation or working from home thanks to the novel coronavirus epidemic, now is the perfect time to crack out those board games you’ve been hoarding for an age.
+With some of us being forced into self-isolation or working from home thanks to the novel coronavirus epidemic, now is the perfect time to crack out those board games you’ve been hoarding for an age and wrap your noggin around them.
 While some of them may seem intimidating, you’d be surprised at how easy many of them are to learn.

-Here are a few of our favourite games with easy set up.
+Here are a few of our favourite games with easy setups.

 Betrayal at House on the Hill is an RPG board game about exploring a haunted mansion, and it’ll seem fairly complicated to the uninitiated.
 There’s hundreds of enemy tokens, a bunch of card decks, figurines and house locations to pop out and organise — but the basic principles of the game are very easy to learn.

 In Betrayal, players each take turns exploring sections of the haunted mansion by placing mansion tiles on the floor that they’re on.
 Exploring these rooms can reveal ‘omen’, ‘item’ or ‘event’ cards, each of which have their own impact.